A geometric and combinatorial view of weighted voting: Background

-One may view any linear game for $m$ players as inducing a linear game for $n>m$ players by simply adding $n-m$ dummies.
-The $m$th strongest voter remains in this position, which means in our notation we add $n-m$ to each voter's number.
-For example, the game $\langle 321, 42 \rangle$ (generated by coalitions ${321}$ and ${42}$, see section~\ref{sec:jn} for notation) for $m=4$ voters induces the game $\langle 543, 64 \rangle$ (generated by coalitions ${543}$ and ${64}$) for $n=6$ voters; the induced game has two dummy voters.
-Both games have power composition $(2,2)$.
+\begin{definition} One may view any linear game on $m$ players as inducing a linear game, called the \emph{induced game}, on $n>m$ players by simply adding $n-m$ dummies.
+The $m$th strongest player remains $m$th, which means in our notation we add $n-m$ to each player's number.
 Linear games share most properties with their induced games, including power compositions, weightedness and properness.
+See Example~\ref{ex:induced}. \end{definition}